 Travel plans generally

 - Did you apply for a visa to come here?
 Who applied for the visa?
 Did you see the application?
 Who paid for the visa?
-(It is important to remember that the Home Office will have copies of any visa applications that have been made.
+(It is important to remember, and for your client to know, that the Home Office will have copies of any visa applications that have been made.
 It is useful to obtain disclosure of this at the earliest possible opportunity, so this can guide the questions you ask your client regarding this).

 - Did you have to sign anything before coming to the UK about your travel or visa?
+DO you know what documents were submitted with the application?
 Did you have to give photos?
 Did you have to visit any office about your travel or visa or have any interviews with officials?
 Did you understand what happened?
 Who paid for all of this process?

 - Did you travel on your own passport?
 When did you get this and why?
 Who paid for it?
 How did you get it/what was the process?
 If someone else got a passport for you did you see it or hold it at any time?
 What was the colour?
 Did you look inside and see the name?